-We now turn to the variables $Z{1it}$ and $Z{2it}$ :
+We now turn to the variables Z{1it} and Z{2it} :

-- $Z{1it}$ and $Z{2it}$ include demographics, family background characteristics, year of birth, measures of academic performance, and controls for the previous choice (to allow for switching costs similar in spirit to Keane and Wolpin, 1997).
+- Z{1it} and Z{2it} include demographics, family background characteristics, year of birth, measures of academic performance, and controls for the previous choice (to allow for switching costs similar in spirit to Keane and Wolpin, 1997).
 Our approach is consistent with students accumulating human capital while in college, while also allowing for non-pecuniary payoffs associated with it.
-In particular, heterogeneity in the consumption value of attending two- and four-year colleges, is captured with the observed individual characteristics. - Specific to $Z{1it}$ is the expected ability in schooling option j (which is computed with respect to individual i's prior ability distribution at the beginning of period t), expected graduation probability in the next period, years of college completed, and work intensity (whose effects are allowed to vary by labor market sector).
-Expected ability is included in $Z{1it}$ , which can be interpreted either as individuals valuing grades for non-pecuniary reasons or as an inverse proxy for the cost of effort.
-In our model, students learn passively about their college abilities.
-We show in Appendix E that it
+In particular, heterogeneity in the consumption value of attending two- and four-year colleges, is captured with the observed individual characteristics.26 Both sets of variables also include controls for unobserved (to the econometrician) heterogeneity, capturing unobserved preferences for the different schooling and work alternatives. - Specific to Z{1it} is the expected ability in schooling option j (which is computed with respect to individual i's prior ability distribution at the beginning of period t), expected graduation probability in the next period, years of college completed, and work intensity (whose effects are allowed to vary by labor market sector).27 Expected ability is included in Z{1it} , which can be interpreted either as individuals valuing grades for non-pecuniary reasons or as an inverse proxy for the cost of effort.28 In our model, students learn passively about their college abilities.
+We show in Appendix E that it is possible to frame our model instead around learning about per-unit study cost.29 - Finally, specific to Z{2it} are indicators for four-year college graduation and for participation in the white-collar sector (when working part-time).
+Note that although we do not directly measure non-pecuniary returns to schooling, we allow for such returns by including four-year college graduation as a preference shifter for the work alternatives.